afroisalreadyinu/practical-ansible-intro/readme.md

 In order to run the above playbook, save it in a file named `playbook_simple.yml` next to the inventory.
-Or just navigate to the `example` directory in this repo and copy your inventory into that directory.
+Or just navigate to the `examples/part1` directory in this repo and copy your inventory into that directory.
 Then run the following command:

     ansible-playbook -i inventory playbook_simple.yml